BenSchr/Twitterstream-Sentiment-Analysis/README.md

 # Twitterstream Sentiment-Analysis with Kafka, Spark & Elasticsearch
-Reading the Twitterstream from the Twitter-API with Kafka and stream them into an Spark-Cluster to process it
+Reading the Twitterstream from the Twitter-API with Kafka and stream them into a Spark-Cluster to process it

 # Things you need